tommytran732/Ocelot/README.md

 CLD_FN_BASE_URL - Set the URL to the backend's address.
 It must be reachable over the internet.
 I would recommend that you setup an NGINX reverse proxy with https on the backend's subdomain for the backend rather than connecting to it directly.

 LOGIN_CLIENT_ID - replace the entire URL to your Google Auth Client ID.

+MODULE_WL_URL - Change this to the raw file of libraries.json in the repository which you cloned in step 2.

 5. Building and running the frontend and backend